wkaluza/waypoint/docs/CONTRIBUTING.md

 ## Introduction

+We welcome contributions from the Community, whether they are defect reports, new feature proposals, or code changes.

 To avoid wasted effort, get in touch (e.g. submit an issue) before making changes.
-Sometimes a discussion is required to determine the best approach, or even if a change makes sense in the first place.
+Sometimes a discussion is required to determine what the best approach is, or even if a change makes sense in the first place.

-TODO
+In particular, changes that radically alter Waypoint's behaviour, or which do not align with our long-term vision will not be accepted.

+In closing, let us be clear that we evaluate contributions individually on merit.
+In particular, neither your sponsor status nor time served as a Community member guarantee that a pull request will be merged or an issue implemented.

 ## Reporting defects